sciZer0/7/v/README.md

 *You might, if wanted, just skip this chapter.*

-Additionally, thanks to blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things (incl. videos, audios, texts, programs) after these things become known.
+Additionally, thanks to blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things (incl. videos, audios, texts, programs) after these digitizable things become known.

-It is because technically, anyone will be able to upload any known digitizable things (videos, audios, texts, programs) on a blockchain and then allow people to **permissionlessly** access/use these things at will.
+It is because technically, anyone will be able to upload any known digitizable things (videos, audios, texts, programs) on a blockchain and then allow people to **permissionlessly** access/use these digitizable things at will.

-For example, if the uploader wants, he/she can give **permissionless access** to uploaded digitizable things to all people around the world, and no one can prevent all willing ones from accessing/using these things (videos, audios, texts, programs) when they want.
+For example, if the uploader wants, he/she can give **permissionless access** to uploaded digitizable things to all people around the world, and no one can prevent all willing ones from accessing/using these digitizable things (videos, audios, texts, programs) when they want.

 It will be impossible to fight this trend.